minfawang/chatter/README.md

 # Chatter

 The <b>Chat</b>bot Star<b>ter</b> (with RAG).
 This project is a demo for a chatbot with RAG functionality.
 The chatbot will act as George, a virtual sales agent for a coffee machine brand Bruvi to answer the user's questions with references to the pages on Bruvi website.
+The project also demonstrates serving with different model types: `human`, `custom hosted model`, `OpenAI with RAG`.
+The user can toggle the model from the UI.

-The project also allows to switch the model to different sources with UI: `human`, `custom hosted model`, `OpenAI with RAG`.
+The project is designed for educational purpose, with only the minimal and most essential dependencies.
+It can be used to understand how the system operates under the hood, and is easily customizable.

 ## UI